meginwinnipeg/workshops/content/classes/EDUA7850/content/share7850.md

     1. Decide what you want to use as a **cover image**  and load it.
     2. Adjust the **Design** to see how the look of your workspace changes.
     3. Add a creative **title/subtitle** to catch the attention of your audience.
-3. I selected to use a _Full_ cover and the _Summit_ theme for simplicity.
+3. I selected to use a _Full_ cover and the _Ridgeline_ theme for simplicity.
 ![AGOL workspace](img/share/step2b.PNG)<br>

 4. This is where I would usually step back and assess the font and colour choices of my theme in relation to the project: